Funding for assistive technology — Where should libraries look?

 Additionally, we carry standalone text-to-speech scanners like the ClearReader+ ($1,995), plus a wide range of desktop video magnifiers.
 From time-to-time we also carry refurbished equipment at reduced rates.

-All of our products include a 30-day satisfaction guarantee (some also carry extended manufacturer warranties).
+Our products include a 30-day satisfaction guarantee (some also carry extended manufacturer warranties).
 Contact us today to schedule a free product demo at your location, in-person or by remote video conference.
-You may even win a free Optelec PowerMag in our giveaway exclusively for libraries in New England!

 By AdaptiVision staff.
 Reviewed by Stuart Flom.